The 21 most awkward dinner scenes in film

 A big dinner with your ex and her family is already awkward enough, but it becomes downright cringeworthy when her brother talks passionately about his a cappella group and then tries to make you sing with him.

-Before the Bobby family can dive into their feast of Domino's, KFC, and Taco Bell, Ricky begins saying grace to baby Jesus, which frustrates his wife and father-in-law who remind him that Jesus grew up.
-After the prayer, Ricky's sons Walker and Texas Ranger threaten their grandpa.
-When Ricky encourages the insults, his wife gets turned on and they decide to use the dinner table in place of a bed.
+Before the Bobby family can dive into their feast of Domino's, KFC, and Taco Bell, Ricky (Will Ferrell) begins saying grace to baby Jesus, which frustrates his wife Carley (Leslie Bibb) and father-in-law Chip (Ted Manson) who remind him that Jesus grew up.
+After the prayer, Ricky's sons Walker (Houston Tumlin) and Texas Ranger (Grayson Russell) threaten their grandpa.
+When Ricky encourages the insults, Carley gets turned on and they decide to use the dinner table in place of a bed.

-Can a drag club owner and his partner/drag star get through a dinner with a highly conservative family without revealing their nontraditional lifestyle?
-Nathan Lane’s character Albert is able to convince the couple he's a woman for a while, but it doesn't last.
-That, on top of the homoerotic dinner plates and a soup full of hard-boiled eggs, turns dinner into an awkward mess.
+Can a drag club owner and his partner/drag star get through a dinner with a highly conservative family without revealing their stereotypically "nontraditional" lifestyle?
+Albert (Nathan Lane) is able to convince the couple he's a woman for a while, but it doesn't last.
+That — on top of the homoerotic dinner plates and a soup full of hard-boiled eggs — turns dinner into an awkward mess.

-Nothing normal happens in David Lynch's feature film debut Eraserhead, and that includes the dinner scene in which Henry sits down with his girlfriend and her parents.
+Nothing conventional happens in David Lynch's feature film debut Eraserhead, and that includes the dinner scene in which Henry (Jack Nance) sits down with his girlfriend and her parents.
 He's given a miniature chicken to carve, but it begins moving and bleeding when he sticks his fork into it.
 Then, his girlfriend's mother convulses and leaves the table screaming.
 Maybe they should just order a pizza?

-The Griswold family is known for turning every situation into a mess, and that's exactly what they did to their Christmas Eve dinner.
-After an elderly relative leads the family in the Pledge of Allegiance instead of grace, Clark begins to carve the turkey, only to witness it burst in a puff of smoke as he cuts into it.
+The Griswold family is known for turning every situation into a mess, and that's exactly what they do to their Christmas Eve dinner.
+After an elderly relative leads the family in the Pledge of Allegiance instead of grace, Clark (Chevy Chase) begins to carve the turkey, only to witness it burst in a puff of smoke as he cuts into it.